Don’t deny it. Sometimes you wish you lived more healthily.

 The American Lung Cancer Association warns that breathing in these toxic chemicals can lead to a number of illnesses, including asthma.

-To make stepping away from conventional household cleaning products a bit easier, here’s a list of natural floor cleaner recipes that will not poison your skin or lungs.
+To make stepping away from conventional household cleaning products a bit easier, here’s a list of ingredients you should avoid and also an EWG A-rated selection of natural alternatives that will not poison your skin or lungs.

 Here’s to no longer poisoning ourselves!